-We are humbled to have been highlighted in the Orlando Voyager magazine as local stories to share our journey with the world.
-A story we also want to share with you too.
-Today we'd like to introduce you to Peter Kuria.
+We feel honored that the Orlando Voyager magazine featured us as a local story, allowing us to share our journey with the world—a story we also want to share with you.
+Today, we'd like to introduce you to Peter Kuria.

-My parents had involved us in this business at a young age and taught us the processes of coffee from A to Z. I moved to the US about ten years ago and was amazed by how much coffee is entrenched in the American culture.
+My parents had involved us in this business at a young age and taught us the processes of coffee from A to Z. About ten years ago, I relocated to the US and was amazed by how deeply ingrained coffee is in American culture.
 Kenya produces the best coffee globally but consumes more tea and exports about 90 percent of the coffee.
-I had never experienced such consumption and love of the coffee beverage until then.
+I had just experienced such consumption and love of the coffee beverage.

 I remember going to Starbucks during my early days and paying 3 dollars for a cup of latte.
 I would later call my dad to share the experience, and I recall mentioning the price I had spent for the coffee.
 Immediately, my dad did some quick math and responded that he barely fetched 2 dollars for a kilo (~2 pounds) of green bean coffee.
 My conversation with my dad made me realize how big the gap was between the farmer's share of the value of coffee versus what the consumer paid for it.